hellenike/textbook/docs/topics/participles1/index.md

-You've seen that the subject of finite verb may be implied by the person and number of the verb form ("he" or "she", for example, could be the subject of a third singular form), and that expressed subjects of finite verbs are in the nominative case.
+You've seen that the subject of finite verb may be implied by the person and number of the verb form ("he" or "she for example, could be the subject of a third singular form), and that expressed subjects of finite verbs are in the nominative case.

 The subject of a participle is a noun or pronoun